pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

 The screen modes are presented as they are for SAM Basic, that is with mode=1 representing the +zx compatible mode and 4 being the high colour screen mode.

-Note: The examples within z88dk will need the screen mode setting initially before anything can be displayed on screen.

 ## Palette/CLUT mapping